Employment

 • Skills in providing protection services.

-• Ability to detect criminal activity and assist Police Officers with investigations.
+• Ability to detect criminal activity and assists Police Officers with investigations.

 • Ability to understand and follow safety procedures and make logical decisions.